Saint John's Health Center New Visitor Policy

 - Pre-operative COVID testing: No visitors allowed due to spacing constraints and the inability to social distance.

-- All Other Areas: One unique visitor per day during visiting hours, 9 a.m. – 7 p.m.
+- All Other Areas: Two unique visitors per day during visiting hours, 9 a.m. – 7 p.m.
+One visitor may stay overnight if they are 18 years or older and are in the center before the end of visiting hours at 7 p.m.

 - End of Life: Two visitors will be allowed at the bedside a time as part of compassionate care visits.
 Visitors may rotate; however, additional visitors should wait outside of the health center.
 Requires prior approval.